nishio/word2vec_boostpython/README.md

 ## How to use

-You need to fix some hard-coded config.
-If you know how to automate this, please help me.

-path to boost in Jamroot:

-    use-project boost
-      : /home/nishio/boost_1_55_0 ;

-path to boost tools in boost-build:

-    boost-build /home/nishio/boost_1_55_0/tools/build/v2 ;
+If you are using Ubuntu,

+    $ sudo apt-get install libboost_all_dev

+If you use other OS, install boost and fix path in setup.py.

-Then run $ <bjam_path>/bjam
+Then run:

+    $ sudo python setup.py install